 On 18th February Lyn and Ryan fly to Los Angeles.

-Lyn Paul, her son Ryan Young and Eileen Bradley
+Lyn Paul and her son Ryan Young in Los Angeles.

 While she is in LA Lyn meets the New Seekers' former record producer Michael Lloyd; on a visit to Hollywood's Walk of Fame she also manages to get her hands on Clint Eastwood!